 4. IF YOU CAN’T ADAPT TO A CRAZY SITUATION, YOU ARE NOT THE ONE WHO IS CRAZY

-I’m a pretty sensitive person.
+I’m a highly sensitive person.
 Put me in the wrong setting and I just kind of crumble.
 Settings with high drama and constant conflict.
 Settings where this or that agenda is more important than people’s well-being.
 Settings where it’s all about louder, brighter, and more.
 I crumble into tiny particles that someone has to sweep off the floor.

 Some would say I should just grow thicker skin.